 Kathleen Richardson is Senior Research Fellow in Ethics of Robotics and part of the Europe-wide DREAM project (Development of Robot-Enhance Therapy for Children with AutisM).
 She is also affiliated with the ViR.AL interest group.

-Kathleen’s first manuscript on robots is contracted with Routledge: An Anthropology of Robots and AI: Annihilation Anxiety and Machines (forthcoming 2015).
-She is now working on her second manuscript exploring metaphors of machines, robots, computing, social networking and autism spectrum conditions.
+Kathleen’s first manuscript on robots is contracted with Routledge: An Anthropology of Robots and AI: Annihilation Anxiety and Machines (Routledge 2015).

 She has two books in press Sex Robots: The End of Love (Polity Press, 2018) and Challenging Sociality, Robots, Autism and Attachment (Palsgrave-Macmillan, 2018).